Primary

 How does DCD present in Secondary/High School?

-• The transition from Primary/Elementary School to High School for the child with DCD.• Key insights around common transitional challenges.
+• Key insights around common transitional challenges.

 • The interacting factors and the four main features of DCD in high school relating to motor and non-motor skills.